official-inquiries/uk-iraq-inquiry/markdown/vol-1-section-3-2.md

 soon Iraq might develop a nuclear capability did not quite match the UK’s, and it would be useful for Ministers to know the JIC’s mind.”[^52]

-[^50] JIC Assessment, 27 February 2002, ‘Iraq: Saddam Under the Spotlight’.
+[^50]: JIC Assessment, 27 February 2002, ‘Iraq: Saddam Under the Spotlight’.
-[^51] Minutes, 27 February 2002, JIC meeting.
+[^51]: Minutes, 27 February 2002, JIC meeting.
-[^52] Minutes, 27 February 2002, JIC meeting.
+[^52]: Minutes, 27 February 2002, JIC meeting.

 412

-The Report of the Iraq Inquiry155.
-In the first of its Key Judgements, the JIC stated:
+155. In the first of its Key Judgements, the JIC stated:

 “Saddam fears a US military attack which would threaten his regime by bringing about the disintegration of his military and security apparatus.
 A force on the scale